Girls in Pants: The Third Summer of the Sisterhood

 Rating: 4.0/5 ⭐

-Perfect for: Fans of the series, anyone facing major life transitions, readers dealing with grief or saying goodbye to a chapter of life.
+Perfect for: Fans of the series, anyone facing the anxiety of major life transitions, readers who appreciate YA that takes its characters' emotional lives seriously.

 You Might Also Like